AlphaDio/universus-prototype-sets/cards/vanessa.md

 - Symbols: Air
 - Tags: Punch / Boxing
 - Text: Enhance: If this Punch attack's speed is 7 or greater, it gets +3 damage.
-- Vanessa Enhance: If this attack's speed is 9 or greater, draw 1 card then discard 1 card.
+- Vanessa Enhance: If this attack's speed is 9 or greater, draw 1 card.
 - Role: Speed threshold payoff.

 ### Weaving Body Blow